One Planet, Many People: FAQ and Tips

 Can entries be disqualified?

 Yes.
-If you use inappropriate content, copyrighted materials, or if you fail to provide appropriate Parental Permission form, actor release or other required forms, or violate the contest rules, your video may be disqualified.
+If you use inappropriate content, copyrighted materials without permission, or if you fail to provide sources, actor release forms or other required forms, or violate the contest rules, your video may be disqualified.

 When will winners be announced?

-Winners will be announced in April, 2018.
+Winners will be announced several weeks after July 15, 2021.
 The names of winners and their videos may be posted on the Population Media Center website.